ForNeVeR/Smith/README.md

 # Smith [![Status Zero][status-zero]][andivionian-status-classifier]

-Smith is a cross-platform Matrix GUI client application written in .NET.
+Smith is a cross-platform [Matrix][matrix] GUI client application written in .NET.

 **⚠ Smith is at an early development stage, nothing is ready yet.**